prakharmrsl/easypcceo.github.io/pages/budget-pcs/graphics-card.md

 The Gigabyte [RX 580 8GB](https://amzn.to/2NHkqLF){: target="_blank"} is faster than the GTX 1060, it's overclocked out of the box, and it has more dedicated VRAM, too.

 The GPU is quiet overall, and the fans turn themselves off automatically when idling.
 This feature simultaneously saves energy and reduces noise.
+AMD cards are known to run hot, so consider buying a cheap set of [case fans](/budget-pcs/case-fans/) for your build.

 Although it is basically a rebranded RX 480 with the same Ellesmere GPU, it is made on a better 14nm process which allows for superior clock frequencies.
 The RX 580 is another great card for 1080p gaming, and can even handle 1440p if you turn down the settings.